anushka-sharma2/Landing-Page/README.md

-# Landing-Page
-Product Landing Page - Headphone Website
+# Headphone Landing Page

 This is a simple product landing page designed for a headphone brand.
 The page is built using HTML and CSS, with a clean and modern design.
 It features a navigation bar, a promotional header section, and a detailed footer with company information.

-<b>Project Structure</b>

-The project consists of two main files:

-index.html - The HTML file containing the structure and content of the landing page.

-prod.css - The CSS file containing styles for the landing page.

-<b>Features</b>
+## Features

+- **Responsive Design:**
-Responsive Design: The page layout adapts to different screen sizes.
+  - The page layout adapts to different screen sizes.

-Navigation Bar: Contains a brand logo and navigation links (Home, Contact).

-Header Section: Displays a promotional message with an image of a headphone and a call-to-action button.
+- **Navigation Bar:**
+  - Logo section
+  - Search bar
+  - Sign-in and cart options

+- **Hero Section:**
+  - Banner image promoting headphones
+  - Call-to-action link

+- **Product Categories:**
+  - Grid layout with sections for different headphone styles and accessories

+- **Background Images:**
-Background Images: Transparent headphone images positioned in the background for aesthetic appeal.
+  - Transparent headphone images positioned in the background for aesthetic appeal.

+- **Footer:**
-Footer: Organized into sections (Check us out, Help, Community, Policies, Dealers) providing quick links to company-related information.
+  - Organized into sections (Check us out, Help, Community, Policies, Dealers) providing quick links to company-related information.

-<b>How to Run</b>
+## Technologies Used

+- HTML5
+- CSS3
+- Font Awesome for icons

+## File Structure

+- `index.html` - Contains the HTML structure of the landing page.
+- `style.css` - Stylesheet for the layout and design.

+## How to Run

-Download or clone this repository.
+1. Download or clone the repository.

-Open index.html in any modern web browser.
+2. Open `index.html` in any web browser.

-<b>Technologies Used</b>

-HTML5

-CSS3

-<b>Customization</b>
+## Preview

+The page will render a simple and modern landing page with a promotional section, a navigation bar at the top, and a detailed footer.
+It is designed to enhance user engagement and product exploration.

+## Customization

 Feel free to modify the content and styles to suit your needs.
 You can update the images, colors, fonts, and layout as desired.

-<b>Preview</b>

-The page will render a simple and modern landing page with a promotional section, a navigation bar at the top, and a detailed footer.

-<b>Contact</b>
+## Future Improvements

+- Add JavaScript for interactivity.
+- Improve mobile responsiveness.
+- Include product details and pricing.

+## Contact

 If you have any questions or need support, feel free to reach out.

+## Disclaimer

+This project is for educational purposes only.

 Enjoy building your product landing page!